10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 1. Botanical Clay Jewelry Dishes

 Making Process: Roll out air-dry clay and press real leaves or flower petals onto the surface to create textured impressions.
-Use a bowl to mold the shape, let it dry, then paint with metallic or pastel acrylics and seal with varnish.
+Use a bowl to mold the shape, let it dry for 24-48 hours, then paint with metallic or pastel acrylics and seal with varnish.

 Price: $8-$12 per dish